bpmn-io/moddle/README.md

 ## What is it good for?

-__moddle__ offers you a concise way to define [meta models](https://en.wikipedia.org/wiki/Metamodeling) in JavaScript.
-You can use these models to consume documents, create model elements and perform model validation.
+[moddle](https://github.com/bpmn-io/moddle) offers you a concise way to define [meta models](https://en.wikipedia.org/wiki/Metamodeling) in JavaScript.
+You can use these models to consume documents, create model elements, and perform model validation.

+### Define a schema

-A moddle description is a simple [JSON](http://json.org/) file that describes types, their properties and relationships:
+You start by creating a [moddle schema](./docs/descriptor.md).
+It is a [JSON](http://json.org/) file which describes types, their properties, and relationships:

 ```json
 {